Email: dnguye96@uic.edu

 Github: ducthann

-I'm on the academic job market, seeking academic positions in software correctness, reliability, and security, with a focus on formal methods and verification, while also actively exploring research-oriented industry opportunities.
+I am on the academic job market, seeking positions in software correctness, reliability, and security, with a focus on formal methods and verification.
+I am also exploring research-oriented opportunities in industry.

 What's New?